Defoamer: Silicone-based defoamers

 Silicone-based defoamers are polymers with silicon backbones.
 These might be delivered as an oil or a water-based emulsion.
 The silicone compound consists of a hydrophobic silica dispersed in a silicone oil.
 Emulsifiers are added to ensure that the silicone spreads fast and well in the foaming medium.
 The silicone compound might also contain silicone glycols and other modified silicone fluids.

 These are also heavy duty defoamers and are good at both knocking down surface foam and releasing entrained air.

 Silicone-based defoamers are also suitable in non-aqueous foaming systems like crude oil and oil refining.
 For very demanding applications fluorosilicones may be suitable.

 EO/PO-based defoamers contain polyethylene glycol and polypropylene glycol copolymers.
 They are delivered as oils, water solutions, or water-based emulsions.
 EO/PO copolymers normally have good dispersing properties and are often well suited when deposit problems are an issue.

 Alkyl polyacrylates

 Alkyl polyacrylates are suitable for use as defoamers in non-aqueous systems where air release is more important than the breakdown of surface foam.
 These defoamers are often delivered in a solvent carrier like petroleum distillates.

+Glycol based defoamers

+Combination polyglycol and fatty acid is used as defoamer in many applications such as control of foam in aqueous alkaline protein, starch, synthetic resin solutions.